- 1. Why does UNC-Chapel Hill conduct pre-employment background checks?

 Yes.
 Applications include the individual’s authorization for the University to conduct a pre-employment background check.
-In compliance with federal requirements, candidates complete and sign an Authorization for Pre-employment background check form available here.
+In compliance with federal requirements, candidates complete and sign an Background Check Request form available here.
 If a candidate declines to give permission then no check will be conducted; however, because a pre-employment background check is a requirement for employment, he/she cannot be employed by the University.

-The new pre-employment background check is available here.
+The Background Check Request form is available here.
 It is also included in the Form Finder section of the OHR website under “Recruitment and Selection Forms.”
 Please ensure that you use the new form since it includes new questions to determine whether a Driver’s License check is also required.
 Please note that routing the form is different for Faculty and other University applicants and employees, as specified in the appropriate policy.
 The faculty policy is available here.

 The policy for EPA Non-Faculty and SPA categories of employees is found online here.